bit101/rwhat/README.md

 - You have a script you wrote weeks, months, years ago that has an rsync command in it and you don't remember what it does.

 ## Problem / Solutions
-rsync has several dozen commands and it's not always obvious what they do.
+rsync has well over a hundred parameters and most of them can be expressed with two different versions.
+It's not always obvious what all of these do.
 Some solutions:

-- Search through the help or man file for what each argument does.
+- Search through the help or man file for what each parameter does.
 Ouch.
 - Use [https://explainshell.com/](https://explainshell.com/) which is actually very good, but requires you to switch to a browser.
 It's also very verbose - may require scrolling through multiple screens of deep explanations.
 - Replace `rsync` with `rwhat` in your command.